mperreir/ocean.s-25/README.md

 ### Arduino Setup

+For detailed hardware installation instructions, please refer to the guide at `Oden/Arduino/Guide d'installation.pdf`.

 1. Connect the Arduino board to your computer
 2. Open Arduino IDE
 3. Load the `Arduino/sketch_mar3a/sketch_mar3a.ino` file